True Summer vs Soft Summer

 - Dec 22, 2025

 So, you’re pretty sure you’re a Summer.
 You know cool colors suit you best, overly warm or bright colours drain you, and you shine in softer, more muted shades.
-But now you’re stuck on the finer details: are you a Soft Summer or a True Summer?
-This is one of the most common sticking points in seasonal colour analysis, and the difference can feel subtle at first.
-Let’s clear it up.
+But you're not quite sure if you're a Soft Summer or a True Summer?

 The key difference lies in the primary characteristic.